 The tapping of LEGO chains… The creaking of LEGO gears… Are you ready for some spooky-good fun?
 Since it is Halloween, in LEGO Inspiration today, we will show you what we found eerie and interesting in LEGO set number 10273 Haunted House.
 This giant LEGO build has mechanical surprises hiding in all of its dark corners!

-In LEGO Inspiration today, we will show you what we found interesting in LEGO Technic set number 42057 Ultralight Helicopter.
+In LEGO Inspiration today, we will show you what we found interesting in LEGO Star Wars: The Mandalorian set number 75254 AT-ST Raider.

 This set has many cool features, including the fact that it is a blend of both LEGO bricks and Technic beams.
 We are so exited to show some of the AT-ST’s neatest and most creative properties.